 Motivated by the results for the lepton pair production in muon-tungsten interactions, we will also investigate the possibility that the produced dileptons create a QED bound state.
-In recent years, the formation of a true muonium, i.e. a muon - antimuon bound state, by photon - photon interactions has been estimated considering hadron-hadron \cite{Ginzburg:1998df,Azevedo:2019hqp,Francener:2021wzx,Dai:2024imb,Bertulani:2023nch,Gninenko:2025hsv,Liang:2025sol}, electron-hadron \cite{Francener:2024eep}, electron-positron \cite{Gargiulo:2023tci,Gargiulo:2024zyc,Gargiulo:2025pmu} collisions.
-Despite the effort, this state has never been observed.
+In recent years, the formation of a true muonium, i.e., a muon-antimuon bound state, by photon-photon interactions has been estimated considering hadron-hadron \cite{Ginzburg:1998df,Azevedo:2019hqp,Francener:2021wzx,Dai:2024imb,Bertulani:2023nch,Gninenko:2025hsv,Liang:2025sol}, electron-hadron \cite{Francener:2024eep}, electron-positron \cite{Gargiulo:2023tci,Gargiulo:2024zyc,Gargiulo:2025pmu} collisions.
+Despite the effort, this bound state has never been observed.
 In this paper, we will complement these previous studies by investigating the production of the true muonium in muon-tungsten interactions at the far-forward LHC detectors.
 For completeness, results for the positronium production will also be presented.

 This paper is organized as follows.
 In the next section, we present a brief review of the formalism and tools used in our calculations.
-In Section \ref{sec:res}, we present our results for the energy dependence of the total cross - sections and differential distributions considering muon - tungsten interactions at FASER$\nu$.
-Moreover, the energy dependence of the cross - section for the true muonium is also discussed.
+In Section \ref{sec:res}, we present our results for the energy dependence of the total cross-sections and differential distributions considering muon-tungsten interactions at FASER$\nu$.
+Moreover, the energy dependence of the cross-section for the true muonium is also discussed.
 Results for the event rates at FASER$\nu$ and FASER$\nu$2 are presented.
 Finally, in Section \ref{sec:sum}, we summarize our main results and conclusions.